 Born in Toledo, OH to U. S. Air Force, Major General and Aerospace CEO, James Lore Murray and former beauty contestant, Phyllis Jennings Murray, in 1983 the family relocated to Point Clear, AL, after his father retired.
 Ten years later Brett graduated from high school and earned an opportunity to learn sound utility under Sound Mixer Whit Norris on an upcoming film project in Atlanta, GA.
 In the fall of 1993, Brett attended Maine Media Workshops & College in Rockport, ME, where he studied film production and participated in intensive, hands-on workshops.

 Moving to Los Angeles in 1996, Brett furthered his education and pursued musical interests.
-In 2003, he returned to the south and resides in New Orleans, LA.
+In 2003, he returned to the south and resides in Atlanta, GA.
 Pursuing several diverse careers since 2003, Brett always returned to his first passion, production sound.
 Concurrent with those other pursuits, he co-founded, produced, performed, and toured regionally, as half of Travis-Murray Music Group.

 Brett’s work on the “The True Don Quixote” earned “Best Sound Award” recognition from The New Orleans Film Festival in 2018.

 “Reminiscence” – Director, Lisa Joy